Sharath15eUR/Siddharth/Siddharth Balaji_Linux Training_Module 1/README.md

 'x' Includes processes without a controlling terminal.

-**Note:** Instead of screenshot, I've pasted the output as text in the txt file.
+**Screenshot:** Instead of screenshot, I've pasted the output as text in the txt file.